metno/pyaerocom/CONTRIBUTING.md

 * [Website and documentation](https://pyaerocom.readthedocs.io/en/latest/index.html)
 * [Evaluation portal](aeroval.met.no)

+## Setting up a development environment
+If you want to do changes to your pyaerocom code you should follow the [installation guide in the documentation](https://pyaerocom.readthedocs.io/en/latest/install.html) for "Installing from source into a conda environment" after setting up your environment in accordance with the requirements in the [pyaerocom_env.yml](https://github.com/metno/pyaerocom/blob/main-dev/pyaerocom_env.yml) file.
+Use the following installation command after cloning the repository

+    pip install --no-deps -e .

+to make the installation editable.

 ## Reporting bugs
 If you find a bug, please report it using the [Issues](https://github.com/metno/pyaerocom/issues) tab in the pyerocom repository.
 The bug report should include as much information as possible to allow us to recreate the problem.